zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/conversational-ui.md

 ### Cannot Export Usage Data for the Token Consumption Monitor

-The export of usage data for the token consuption monitor does not work correctly.
+The export of usage data for the token consumption monitor does not work correctly.

 #### Cause